-Net product sales were \$94.7 million and \$34.8 million, respectively, for the three-month periods ended March 31, 2023 and 2022.
-Net product revenue was comprised of sales of CAPLYTA for the treatment of schizophrenia and bipolar depression.
+Net product sales were \$144.8 million for the three-month period ended March 31, 2024 compared to \$94.7 million for the three-month period ended March 31, 2023, which represents an increase of 53%.
+Net product sales for the periods presented are comprised of sales of CAPLYTA for the treatment of schizophrenia and bipolar depression.